 The liquidators had intended to drop the claim as the costs of running it were deemed to be prohibitive and disproportionate.
 Instead, we purchased the claim... our in-house team invested time and resource in developing the case... and managed to negotiate a settlement [which] substantially increased returns for creditors.

-A director of an insolvent company had removed hundreds of thousands in unapproved expenses from the company – while leaving around 30 to lose their jobs.
+A director of an insolvent company had removed hundreds of thousands in unapproved expenses from the company – while leaving around 30 employees to lose their jobs.

 H&J purchased the claim against the director outright as the appointed insolvency practitioner was keen to dispose of the claim in its entirety; as the insolvency was due to be closed and the insolvency practitioner was keen to avoid legal costs eating into recoveries.